Original War: Gameplay

-Oil and the varyingly named mineral power bases and vehicles.
+Oil and Siberite/Alaskite power bases and vehicles.
 Scientists can locate their deposits, and constructing a tower or mine on a deposit generates a steady stream of the resource.
 This may be the only base function that works automatically.
 Oil is used mostly early- and midgame as a cheap yet readily available power source.
 Oil-burning vehicles have fuel meters.
 They can be refueled at a base or by transporting oil to them, and the driver can get out and push.
-The crystal allows vehicles to run indefinitely, and opens up several advanced research topics.
-Solar power is also available.
-Solar-based fuel reserves are pitiful, but they regenerate.
+Siberite/Alaskite allows vehicles to run indefinitely, and opens up several advanced research topics.
+Solar power needs no resources, which shows in the pitiful, though regenerating, fuel supply of solar vehicles.

 Original War has an American and a Russian campaign.
 The game recommends playing the American one first.
 Missions on both sides tend to contain scripted events, multiple-choice situations and sidequests.
 Human units persist between missions, so that each loss is a loss for the rest of the game.
 Mission design keeps the ranks from becoming too thin or too thick.
-For instance, the player might be ordered to choose eight men altogether from veterans of previous missions and other members of the side, defend an outpost, and return after the mission.
+For instance, the player might be ordered to choose eight men from veterans of previous missions and other members of the side, defend an outpost, and return after the mission.
 Units also gain XP for completing missions.
 The XP gained increases further into the game, and is affected by the player's success in completing the various demands (generally sidequests) in each mission.
-The player chooses one class for each unit to receive 50% of the xp, and the other three skills gain the remaining 50% between them.
+The player chooses one class for each unit to receive 50% of the XP, and the other three classes gain the remaining 50% between them.
+Unusually, the XP requirements to go up a level are fixed, so that the level after 1000 will always require 3000 and so forth, but which levels they are is not.
+For example, a brilliant mechanic's skill is reflected not by having them perform much better than other mechanics of the same level (a character of the same level in a class being roughly as good as another), but by reaching a much higher level than their colleagues at the same XP threshold.